Robot Safety Guide

 The robot has moving joints that can trap, crush or pinch hands, fingers, or other body parts.
 The robot could also injure a person or animal by driving over a body part.

-Keep body parts away from trap, crush, and pinch points during robot motion, including underneath the wheels.
+Keep body parts away from the trap, crush, and pinch points during robot motion, including underneath the wheels.

 Stretch Can Entrap Loose Clothing Or Hair